TeskaLabs/CatVision-Docs/get-started/sdk-android.md

-# Adding a CatVision.io SDK into an Android app
+# Adding a CatVision.io SDK into an Android application

 In this section we describe how to integrate a CatVision.io SDK into an Android application so that an operator can access it remotely.